Uniqueeunice123/Uniqueeunice123/README.md

-- 👋 Hi, I’m @Uniqueeunice123
+- 👋 Hi, I’m @Uniqueeunice123.
-- 👀 I’m interested in chemistry and writing
+- 👀 I’m interested in chemistry and writing.
-- 🌱 I’m currently learning coding, music and other subjects at school
+- 🌱 I’m currently learning coding, music and other subjects at school.
-- 💞️ I’m looking to collaborate anything if i get an invite
+- 💞️ I’m looking to collaborate on anything if i get an invite.
-- 📫 How to reach me by inviting me
+- 📫 You can reach me by inviting me to your repository.
-- 😄 Pronouns: her/she
+- 😄 Pronouns: Her/she.
-- ⚡ Fun fact: i have a youtube channel called @Uniqueeunice123
+- ⚡ Fun fact: I have a youtube channel called @Uniqueeunice123.

 <!---
 Uniqueeunice123/Uniqueeunice123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.